danny-shindel/LAG/planning/pseudocode.md

     3. maybe board size of mines size depending on whether player can choose game difficulty
 3. Cached Elements
     1. all board squares must listen for click and double click for flag
-    2. replay buttom must listen for click
+    2. replay button must listen for click
 4. Init
     1. board must be created
         1. board will be array of object with length = how many squares on the board